Google Analytics vs Hotjar

 Pros

-- Built-in surveys and feedback tools reduce need for multiple vendors
+- Built-in survey and feedback collection tools reduce need for third-party solutions

 Cons